 Even so, if you can find a modern bottle of Lowland single malt whisky you’ll be pleasantly surprised at the quality of the spirit, with notes of grass, honeysuckle, toffee and cinnamon playing heavily on your taste buds.

-The fine single malt whisky produced on this stunningly gorgeous little island are the stuff of legend, and between the distilleries of Laphroaig, Lagavulin, Kilchoman, Caol Ila, Bunnahabhain, Bruichladdich, Bowmore and Ardbeg you will experience flavours ranging from spicy pepper, creamy fruit, syrupy apple through to medicinal carbolic.
+The fine single malt whisky produced on this stunningly gorgeous little island is the stuff of legend, and between the distilleries of Laphroaig, Lagavulin, Kilchoman, Caol Ila, Bunnahabhain, Bruichladdich, Bowmore and Ardbeg you’ll experience flavours ranging from spicy pepper, creamy fruit, syrupy apple through to medicinal carbolic.
 Of the five main Scotch whisky regions, Islay probably tops the list of most whisky-lovers must-visit destinations, and with such quality drams on offer, who can blame them?

-Campbeltown on the southern Kintyre peninsula in Scotland was once heavily invested in single malt whisky production with 30 plants in operation, but sadly today there are only three still left running; Springbank, Glengyle and Glen Scotia.
+Campbeltown on the southern Kintyre peninsula in Scotland was once heavily invested in single malt whisky production with 34 plants in operation at its peak in the 1850s, but sadly today there are only three still left running; Springbank, Glengyle and Glen Scotia.
 Even so, the whisky produced in this remotest of the single malt regions is as fine a quality as you’ll find anywhere else and there are some wildly different flavours to experience.

 The ability of the Campbeltown distilleries to innovate and steadily improve upon the quality of their product should leave enthusiasts in no doubt that although diminished in size, whisky production in Campbeltown is here to stay.

 My recommendation: Springbank Longrow 10-year-old.
 Flavours of peaty smoke, light oak, vanilla and orchard fruits characterise this lovely Campbeltown whisky.

 The history of Scotch whisky